MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   - On Windows and macOS since 77 or later

   #### Description
-  Determines whether websites that aren't covered by [PluginsAllowedForUrls](#pluginsallowedforurls) or [PluginsBlockedForUrls](#pluginsblockedforurls) can automatically run the Adobe Flash plug-in.
-You can select 'BlockPlugins' to block Adobe Flash on all sites, or you can select 'ClickToPlay' to let Adobe Flash run but require the user to click the placeholder to start it.
-In any case, the [PluginsAllowedForUrls](#pluginsallowedforurls) and [PluginsBlockedForUrls](#pluginsblockedforurls) policies take precedence over 'DefaultPluginsSetting'.
+  [PluginsAllowedForUrls](#pluginsallowedforurls) and [PluginsBlockedForUrls](#pluginsblockedforurls) are checked first, then this policy.
+The options are 'ClickToPlay' and 'BlockPlugins'.
+If you set this policy to 'BlockPlugins', this plugin is denied for all websites.
+'ClickToPlay' lets the Flash plugin run, but users click the placeholder to start it.

+If you don't set this policy, it uses BlockPlugins and users can change this setting.

-Automatic playback is only allowed for domains explicitly listed in the [PluginsAllowedForUrls](#pluginsallowedforurls) policy.
-If you want to enable automatic playback for all sites, consider adding http://* and https://* to this list.
+Note: Automatic playback is only for domains explicitly listed in the [PluginsAllowedForUrls](#pluginsallowedforurls) policy.
+To turn automatic playback on for all sites, add http://* and https://* to the allowed list of URLs.

-If you don't configure this policy, the user can change this setting manually.

-The former '1' option set allow-all, but this functionality is now only handled by the [PluginsAllowedForUrls](#pluginsallowedforurls) policy.
-Existing policies using '1' will operate in 'ClickToPlay' mode.

 Policy options mapping: